mahdi-eth/mahdi-Eth/README.md

 - **Expertise:** Backend development & architect, API Development, Database Management
 - **Ambitions:** To continuously grow as a developer and explore new technologies.
 - **Languages:** Fluent in Persian, Proficient in English
-- **Current Work:** Currently serving as backend engineer & architect at Iran Laser.

  - ### **Work History:**
-  - **Most Recent Role:**
+  - **Current Role:**
     - **Backend Engineer & Architect** at **[Iran Laser](https://cafeelc.ir)**: Leading the development and architecture of several applications tailored for the specialized devices produced by the company.
   - **Previous Role:**
-    - **Lead backend developer** at **[inja.homes](https://www.inja.homes)**: Architected and developed the backend from the ground up for a residential platform.
+    - **Lead Backend Developer** at **[inja.homes](https://www.inja.homes)**: Architected and developed the backend from the ground up for a residential platform.
 Led the backend team and was instrumental in creating a scalable, high-performance infrastructure over two years.

 <br/>
 <br/>